-- 1. The full description laid down in 1.1 paragraph 1 letter a must: - a. indicate the storage and production premises, the land parcels or collection areas and premises where certain processing or packaging operations take place; and
+- 1. The full description laid down in 1.1 paragraph 1 letter a must: - indicate the storage and production premises, the land parcels or collection areas and premises where certain processing or packaging operations take place; and - b. specify the date of the last application on the parcels or collection areas concerned of products, the use of which is not compatible with the rules laid down for organic production.

-2. The description shall be drawn up even where the operator limits his activity to the collection of wild plants.

-3. In the case of the collection of wild plants, the producer - or, where relevant, third parties - shall guarantee that no unauthorised products have been used on the areas in question for at least three years.

-4. Each year, before the date indicated by the certification body, the operator shall notify that body of its cultivation schedule, giving a breakdown by parcel.

-5. If a holding does not farm all parts of the holding according to the production rules laid down in this Ordinance, the parcels on which plants are not produced in accordance with this Ordinance and the storage areas for production materials (such as fertilizers, plant protection products, seeds) shall also be subject to the inspection regulations laid down in Numbers 1-4 of this Annex.
-Only products which are clearly distinguishable shall be produced on these parcels.

-6. If fruit- or wine-growing conversion takes place in stages, or a wine-growing holding only carries out organic production on individual parcels independently from the rest of the holding, or in the case of areas authorised for agricultural research, by way of exception, the same varieties may be cultivated on the same holding according to different production rules, if:

-- a. suitable precautions have been taken to ensure that products from different units are always kept separate from each other; the precautions must have been approved by the certification body; - b. the certification body is able to make an estimate of the crop in good time; - c. immediately the crop is harvested, the certification body is informed of the precise crop yield of the units in question and of all the characteristics which allow identification of each crop (e.g. quality, colour, average weight etc.).
+- 2. The description shall be drawn up even where the operator limits his activity to the collection of wild plants. - 3.
+In the case of the collection of wild plants, the producer or, where relevant, third parties shall guarantee that no unauthorised products have been used on the areas in question for at least three years. - 4.
+Each year, before the date indicated by the certification body, the operator shall notify that body of its cultivation schedule, giving a breakdown by parcel. - 5.
+If a holding does not farm all parts of the holding according to the production rules laid down in this Ordinance, the parcels on which plants are not produced in accordance with this Ordinance and the storage areas for production materials (such as fertilizers, plant protection products, seeds) shall also be subject to the inspection regulations laid down in Numbers 1-4 of this Annex.
+Only products which are clearly distinguishable shall be produced on these parcels. - 6.
+If fruit- or wine-growing conversion takes place in stages, or a wine-growing holding only carries out organic production on individual parcels independently from the rest of the holding, or in the case of areas authorised for agricultural research, by way of exception, the same varieties may be cultivated on the same holding according to different production rules, if: - suitable precautions have been taken to ensure that products from different units are always kept separate from each other; the precautions must have been approved by the certification body; - b. the certification body is able to make an estimate of the crop in good time; - c. immediately the crop is harvested, the certification body is informed of the precise crop yield of the units in question and of all the characteristics which allow identification of each crop (e.g. quality, colour, average weight etc.).